BlinkyStitt/WyseNynja.github.io/guides/_posts/2015-04-12-offline-laptop.md

 ---
+category: guides
+date:   2015-04-12 14:00:00
-layout: post
+layout: page
+permalink: guides/offline-laptop
+tags: security
 title:  "Bryan's Offline Laptop Setup"
-date:   2015-04-12 14:00:00
-categories: [howto, security, wip]
 ---

 Given the uncountable number of security problems becoming public everyday, keeping private things secure seems impossible, especially if you are ever going to plug your computer into the internet.